Urdu: Formality

 If a word is of Persian or Arabic origin, the level of speech is considered to be more formal and grander.
-Similarly, if Persian or Arabic grammar constructs, such as the izafat, are used in Urdu, the level of speech is also considered more formal and grander.
+Similarly, if Persian or Arabic grammar constructs, such as the izafat, are used in Urdu, the level of speech is also considered more formal.
 If a word is inherited from Sanskrit, the level of speech is considered more colloquial and personal.

 Writing system

 Urdu is written right-to left in an extension of the Persian alphabet, which is itself an extension of the Arabic alphabet.
 Urdu is associated with the Nastaʿlīq style of Persian calligraphy, whereas Arabic is generally written in the Naskh or Ruq'ah styles.
-Nasta’liq is notoriously difficult to typeset, so Urdu newspapers were hand-written by masters of calligraphy, known as kātib or khush-nawīs, until the late 1980s.
+Because of its thousands of ligatures, Nasta’liq is notoriously difficult to typeset, so Urdu newspapers were hand-written by masters of calligraphy, known as kātib or khush-nawīs, until the late 1980s.
 One handwritten Urdu newspaper, The Musalman, is still published daily in Chennai.
+InPage, a widely used desktop publishing tool for Urdu, has over 20,000 ligatures in its Nastaʿliq computer fonts.

+A highly Persianised and technical form of Urdu was the lingua franca of the law courts of the British administration in Bengal and the North-West Provinces & Oudh.
+Until the late 19th century, all proceedings and court transactions in this register of Urdu were written officially in the Persian script.

+Romanisation

+Many people often use the Latin script to write Urdu on digital platforms, a practice commonly referred to as Roman Urdu.
+Its usage dates back to 1804 in colonial India, when Roman Urdu Bibles were published by the British and Foreign Bible Society and later, the Bible Society of India (these continue to enjoy usage in parts of Uttar Pradesh).

+Roman Urdu has faced criticism from linguists and cultural commentators, who argue that its widespread use may contribute to the erosion or marginalization of the traditional Perso-Arabic script used for writing Urdu.